MattBrwn/Snoopy-s-Running/README.md

 ## MVP
-- ball is kicked under fixed angel at random position with random speed from the top.
+- ball is kicked under random angel at random position with random speed from the top.
 - When the ball touches the sides, he will be reflected by double speed.
 - Score is within the screen.
 - Number of balls per game to be defined in player screen